ampache/ampache.org-api/docs/api-standards.md

 ### Tag is being renamed into Genre

-Ampache 5.0.0 renamed all tag objects into genre and remove the old genre element from the object.
+Ampache 5.0.0 renamed all tag objects into genre and removed the old genre element from the object.

 ### Genre will provide a genre ID as well as the name